RasaHQ/rasa/docs/api/training-data-importers.rst

     imports:
     - ../GreetBot

-The ``GreetBot`` skill does not specify further skills so the ``config.yml`` can be omitted.
+The ``GreetBot`` project does not specify further projects so the ``config.yml`` can be omitted.

-Rasa uses relative paths from the referencing configuration file to import skills.
+Rasa uses relative paths from the referencing configuration file to import projects.
 These can be anywhere on your file system as long as the file access is permitted.

 During the training process Rasa will import all required training files, combine